 Only in one or two cuts, when dialogue continues over the edit from subjective to objective or vice versa, I had to offset the shift of sonic perspective a little to make the transition smooth.

-Although Emotive VR is a 360° experience nearly all the action in the films happens in front of the spectator.
+Although Freud is a 360° experience nearly all the action in the films happens in front of the spectator.
 The surrounding space, the room of Karl van Schroeh, is important in creating immersion, but narratively the directions behind, above or below the spectator are not used (unless someone decides to follow the story facing away from the characters).
 Only in a few places one needs to turn head left of right in order to follow a protagonist walking across the room or switch gaze between multiple characters.

 This of course contributes to an intense experience where the spectator can focus on the dialogue or action happenging in front of her instead of needing to corkscrew around while trying to spot pieces of story sprinkled here and there.
 The field of view of the standard HTC Vive headset is still quite narrow and thus observing the world around requires moving the whole head instead of just eyes.
 Hence this static approach to 360 narration may be justified.